dqsully/phpvm/README.md

 ## Installing PHP <=8.0 on Ubuntu 22.04+
 PHP 8.0 and prior versions are incompatible with OpenSSL 3, which is installed in Ubuntu 22.04+ by default.
 To fix this, phpvm allows downloading and compiling against packages from older Ubuntu versions.

-On Ubuntu 22.04 (codename "focal fossa", aka just "focal"), these are the commands I had to run to get PHP 8.0 compiled and working:
+On Ubuntu 22.04, these are the commands I had to run to get PHP 8.0 compiled and working, using libraries from Ubuntu 20.04 (codename "focal"):
 ```bash
 phpvm install-lib focal libcurl4-openssl-dev libssl-dev
 phpvm install php 8.0 --libs-from focal